Fair Access Protocol

 The Cheshire East Fair Access Protocol covers the following groups of children:

-The protocol does not cover children with an Education, Health and Care Plan or cared for or previously cared for children.
+The protocol does not cover children with an Education, Health and Care Plan or cared for or previously cared for children (although some previously cared for children can be referred to the panel should there be difficulties in gaining a school place.)
 This is because these children have first priority through the standard process.
 They will always be offered a place.

 School fair access referrals - children without challenging behaviour